Verifying the existence of maximum likelihood estimates for generalized linear models: Appendix

 After obtaining a Poisson model in this way, we have the following equivalence:

-\begin{proposition} (Logit-Poisson Equivalence) The Logit-equivalent Poisson model is equivalent to the original Logit model.
-In particular: \begin{itemize} \item The FOC's for $\beta$ are the same. \item The parameter estimates for $\beta$ and their associated asymptotic variances are the same. \item The conditional mean from the Poisson model equals the expected probability that $y_{i}=1$ from the Logit model. \end{itemize} \end{proposition}
+\begin{proposition} (Logit-Poisson Equivalence) The logit-equivalent Poisson model is equivalent to the original logit model.
+In particular: \begin{itemize} \item The first-order conditions (FOCs) for $\beta$ are the same. \item The parameter estimates for $\beta$ and their associated asymptotic variances are the same. \item The conditional mean from the Poisson model equals the conditional probability that $y_{i}=1$ from the logit model. \end{itemize} \end{proposition}

 The properties described in Proposition \ref{Equivalence} can be established using the Poisson FOCs for $\delta_{i}$ and $\beta$:

 where we have used the fact that $y_{i,1}+y_{i,2}=1$ and the fact that all elements of $x_{i,2}=0$.
 It should be apparent that $e^{\delta_{i}}=1/(1+e^{x_{i}^{(1)}\beta})$.
 After plugging in the solution for $\delta_{i}$ into the FOC for $\beta$, we obtain